xiransong/xGCN/readme.md

 This is an implementation for our TheWebConf 2023 paper: *xGCN: An Extreme Graph Convolutional Network for Large-scale Social Link Prediction*.

+# Note

-**The current code is our original scripts.
-We release a refactored version with improved functionality and detailed documentation:** https\://xgcn.readthedocs.io/en/latest/index.html
+**The current code is our original raw scripts.
+We release a refactored new version with improved functionality and detailed documentation:** https\://xgcn.readthedocs.io/en/latest/index.html

-To run xGCN and other baselines:
+We provide examples and scripts to run the models: https://xgcn.readthedocs.io/en/latest/user_guide/usage_examples/example_pokec_livejournal.html

 # 1. Install dependencies